PREPARE YOUR STAY

 If you stay in the US for a long time or live in a small city, you may consider buying a car.
 Here are a few advices from previous interns’ experience:

-If you buy a car, be very careful to buy one in good conditions.
+- If you buy a car, be very careful to buy one in a good condition.
 Each state government is free to decide whether to require vehicle safety inspection so if your state do not it may be a good idea to spend extra dollars and have a mechanic look over the car before investing your savings

 Insuring you car